mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 ### Analyse Entry

-MindInsight provides Step Trace as the performance analyse entry.
+MindSpore Insight provides Step Trace as the performance analyse entry.
 Step Trace has three phases, users can observe these phases and determine where performance bottlenecks are first.

 - Step Interval: If this phase takes a long time, it indicates that the data processing speed cannot keep up with the training speed.
 - Forward and Backward Propagation: This phase is the duration for executing the forward and backward operations on the network, which handles the main calculation work of a step.